-What can I say about myself… I used to be incredibly shy about speaking in public and even about writing, but now somehow I simply LOVE both!
-I live with my wife and 2 boys in a little unknown suburb outside of Philadelphia called Langhorne.
+What can I possibly say about myself… I used to be incredibly shy about speaking in public, and even about writing, but now I somehow simply LOVE both!
+I live with my wife and 2 boys (now large men) in a little unknown suburb called Langhorne, just north of Philadelphia.

-I got married in 1995, and as it often happens, immediately proceeded to gain weight!
-Over the years, I gained nearly 50-60 lbs, without a slightest idea on how to control the gain, or even what was causing it.
-My eating patterns were truly chaotic, at best, and exercise routines sporadic and non-consistent.
-I was too heavy to run, or even walk fast, and even though I was always strong, I was completely out-of-shape, with a huge gut hanging in front of me and weighing down on my entire life…
+I got married in 1995, and as it often happens, immediately began gaining weight!
+Over the years, I had gained over 50-60 lbs, without the slightest idea on how to control the expanding waist line.
+My eating patterns were truly chaotic, at best, and exercise routines sporadic and inconsistent.
+I was too heavy to run or even walk at a brisk pace, and despite being relatively strong, I was completely out-of-shape, with a huge gut always preceding me and weighing down on my entire life…

-I kept on visiting the gyms and trying on various routines, attempting to “turn fat into muscles”, as they frequently advertise.
-I have also tried countless diets, switching from zero-carb to Atkins to….. all kinds of insanity.
-Nothing produced lasting results, and so I went on and on, ballooning to over 265 lbs, until I stumbled upon an interesting phenomenon that entirely changed my life.
+I kept on visiting gyms and trying on various routines, attempting to “turn fat into muscles”, as they frequently advertise.
+I have also tried countless diets, switching from Zero-Carb to Atkins to….. all kinds of other insanity.
+Nothing produced lasting results, and so I went on and on, ballooning to over 285 lbs, until I stumbled upon an interesting phenomenon that entirely changed my life.
 Please visit WHY 5 AM to learn more.

 Twitter: Follow me on Twitter! @5AMRunner